majug/majug.github.io/_posts/2014-06-25-migration-from-svn-to-git.md

 ---
 layout: post
-title: Migration from SVN to Git in a real-world environment: A comprehensive retrospective
+title: 'Migration from SVN to Git in a real-world environment: A comprehensive retrospective'
 ---

 ### Termin